Anomalous Higgs oscillations mediated by Berry curvature and quantum metric

 We consider the situation where the band gaps are much larger than the interaction strength $U$, which in turn is much larger than the band width.
 This can be satisfied for $n_\phi\ll 1$.
 The band is then approximately flat.
 We label the band where the pairing occurs by $\bar{n}$ and the $\mathbf{k}$-independent band energy by $E_{\bar{n}}$.
 The resulting equations of motion can be solved numerically for an external pulse field $\mathbf{A}(t)=\mathbf{A}\sin (\Omega t)e^{-(t/\tau)^2}$.
-The evolution of the pseudospin components is shown in figure \ref{fig2} (a) for $\tau=50$ ps and $\nu=0.2$.
-The Higgs oscillations are shown in figure \ref{fig2} (b) for various band filling fractions.
+The evolution of the pseudospin components is shown in figure \ref{fig3} (a) for $\tau=50$ ps and $\nu=0.2$.
+The Higgs oscillations are shown in figure \ref{fig3} (b) for various band filling fractions.
 Note that there is no Higgs oscillation at half-filling $\nu=0.5$.
 This comes from the identity obeyed by the pseudospins $\Delta_0\sigma^x_\mathbf{k}(t)=\epsilon\sigma^z_\mathbf{k}(t)$ and the fact that $\epsilon=0$ at $\nu=0.5$.
 Only $\nu\geq 0.5$ is shown as the system have a particle-hole symmetry giving identical results for $\nu\leq 0.5$.
 It is clear from these figures that the external field was able to drive the pseudospin and Higgs oscillations in the flatband limit where the conventional contribution vanishes.

-Exact analytic results can be obtained for purely sinusoidal external field via Laplace transformation.
-We display here a compact form that brings out only the relevant physics, relegating the details in the supplemental material \cite{SM}:
+Analytic results can be obtained for purely sinusoidal external field.
+In compact form:

-Here, the functions $\alpha_1(s)$ and $\alpha_2(s)$ also depend on the parameters $U$, $\nu$, and $n_\phi$.
-Their explicit forms are given in \cite{SM}.
+where $\alpha_1(s)$ and $\alpha_2(s)$ also depend on the parameters $U$, $\nu$, and $n_\phi$.
+Their explicit forms are given in the SM \cite{SM}.
 The argument $s$ comes from the Laplace transformation $t\rightarrow s$.
 The tensor in the second term of the numerator is $B_{ij}=\mathcal{A}_i\mathcal{A}_j$.
-The Berry connection appears explicitly since we have fixed the gauge.
 The interesting physics, however, comes from the quantum metric $G_{ij}$ and the denominator, which we now discuss.